Did you know that your cycling shoe is the most important piece among all your cycling gears?

 Each one has its own pros and cons, but ultimately they all have proven to function well and be reliable.

 Should they get damaged, you can easily replace them by yourself.
-Just remember to buy the right ones as there are now several variations of it.
+Just remember to buy the right ones as there are many variations of the BOA dials.

 The downside is these dials don't come cheap.